Home / Wine bars and restaurants / 7 Best Provence Restaurants

 The restaurant’s loyal customer base often orders the scallops wrapped in bacon (with ceps during the season), pigeon in the crust, and the revamped lemon tart, but the owners love to change things up.
 They believe gastronomy should be about passion, and it starts with their close relationships with local producers, fresh ingredients, knives, pots, and pans, culminating in the hands of the diners.

 This restaurant is a must-visit if you are looking for a romantic dinner spot in Aix-en-Provence.
-The restaurant’s food is affordable, and you’ll rediscover the joy of good wine that won’t break the bank.
+The food is affordable, and you’ll rediscover the joy of good wine that won’t break the bank.
 You’ll be transported to a world of flavors and aromas you may not have experienced before, made from products sourced from small producers and the Aix market.

 In conclusion, if you’re looking for a restaurant with a romantic ambiance in the heart of Aix-en-Provence, you’ll find everything you need at this little place run by a passionate duo.
 They offer high-quality products, an imaginative menu, and excellent service for an unforgettable experience.